ubccpsc/310/resources/other/git.md

 // Code from the other branch
 >>>>>>> branch-a
 ```
-Your job is to pick which version of the code you want (or write a new version if you wish), and then delete the other version(s) and the start/end markers, before finally adding and commiting that file.
+Your job is to pick which version of the code you want (or write a new version if you wish), and then delete the other version(s) and the start/end markers, before finally adding and committing that file.
 There may be more than one conflict like this per file.
 WebStorm and VSCode have built-in conflict resolution tools, but it is best to avoid merge conflicts by communicating with your partner and pushing/pulling changes often.

 ### Resources

-For more git resources, and those that explain branching well, here are some interactive tutorials:
+This is just a lightweight resource that looks at the main ways you will probably interact with git during this course.
+Many more comprehensive resources and interactive tutorials can be found online.

   - [https://www.atlassian.com/git/tutorials/what-is-version-control]()
   - [https://try.github.io/levels/1/challenges/1]()